MY DECLUTTERING TIPS

 ~ Do I love it?

-With these questions in mind, the decision making was simple and it helped me to let go of things I was saving for a rainy day.
+With these questions in mind, the decision making was simple and it helped me to let go of the things I was saving for a rainy day.
+Keeping only the items I need, use or love.

 3. Duplicate items